jchsing/jchsing.github.io/_projects/6_climate_emotions.md

 <br>

 *note: this project was completed for the class DESIGN 255: The Design of Data.
-It is by no means a comprehensive examination of the emotional impact of climate change; rather, it explores a small slice of the topic.
+It is by no means a comprehensive examination of the emotional impact of climate change; rather, it explores only a small slice of the topic.
 All analyses are bivariate, and no multivariate regressions were conducted to assess associations.
-Please interpret these findings with caution, and remember that correlation does not imply causation!!
+Please interpret these findings with caution, and remember that correlation does not imply causation!
 We welcome any suggestions for improving the analyses.*

 <br>
 <br>